Our 2+ year Mobile UX Study reveals that, since our first Mobile Study in 2013, the mobile user experience has generally improved for users.

 In the following we’ll provide a more detailed walkthrough of the UX performance and competitive landscape within 4 topics of Mobile E-Commerce UX, along with “missed opportunities” to be extra alert to.
 As many issues identified on desktop sites tend to carry over to the mobile site as well, we will focus on issues observed in our research to be either unique or specific to the mobile experience, and point out additional platform agnostic areas of importance.

-In particular, we’ll discuss 18 general pitfalls to be aware of for 4 of the 31 subtopics of Mobile UX:
+In particular, we’ll discuss 18 general mobile UX pitfalls, and corresponding best practices to be aware of for 4 of the 31 subtopics of Mobile UX:

 These subtopics were chosen as they are the most interesting or the most suitable for discussion in an article.

-Within Mobile Homepage, the average site performs between “mediocre” and “acceptable”.
+Within Mobile Homepage, the average site performs between “mediocre” and “decent”.

 Behind that average is a widespread distribution of performances, with 50% of sites performing either “mediocre” or “poorly”.